paninski-lab/lightning-pose/docs/source/installation.rst

 If you have a Mac OS and would like to install Lightning Pose, please get in contact by `raising an issue <https://github.com/danbider/lightning-pose/issues>`_.

-There are two installation methods:
+There are several installation methods:

 * :ref:`pip package <pip_package>` provides the basic Lightning Pose package.
 This option is intended for non-interactive environments, such as remote servers.

 * :ref:`conda from source <conda_from_source>` additionally provides example data, a boilerplate training script, and diagnostic visualization scripts.
 This option is the recommended one for new users, as it provides the full breadth of Lightning Pose capabilities.

+* :ref:`Lightning Studio <lightning_studio>` is a cloud-based environment that comes with Lightning Pose already installed.
+Requires creating a Lightning.ai account.

 Optionally, instructions are provided for :ref:`Docker users <docker_users>`.